 Works In Progress

 Greenleaf, Maron.
-Forest Lost: Valuing Carbon in the Brazilian Amazon.
-(Book manuscript)
+Forest Lost: Producing Green Capitalism in the Brazilian Amazon.
+Under contract with Duke University Press.

 Selected other writing